OWASP/www-project-ai-security-and-privacy-guide/index.md

 ---
 <img src="https://github.com/OWASP/www-project-ai-security-and-privacy-guide/blob/main/assets/images/aisecprivlogosml.jpeg?raw=true" width="600" height ="127"><img src="https://github.com/OWASP/www-project-ai-security-and-privacy-guide/blob/main/assets/images/humansonly.png?raw=true" align="right"/>

+Note: this page is the OWASP AI security & privacy guide.
+It consists of two parts:
+1. A stable version of the [OWASP AI exchange](owaspaiexchange.md) that contains AI security threats and controls
+2. A section on AI privacy.

 Artificial Intelligence (AI) is on the rise and so are the concerns regarding AI security and privacy.
 This guide is a working document to provide clear and actionable insights on designing, creating, testing, and procuring secure and privacy-preserving AI systems.

 See also [this useful recording](https://www.youtube.com/watch?v=ABmWHnFrMqI) or [the slides](https://github.com/OWASP/www-project-ai-security-and-privacy-guide/blob/main/assets/images/20230215-Rob-AIsecurity-Appsec-ForSharing.pdf?raw=true) from [Rob van der Veer's talk](https://sched.co/1F9DT) at the OWASP Global appsec event in Dublin on February 15 2023, during which this guide was launched.
 And check out the Appsec Podcast episode on this guide ([audio](https://www.buzzsprout.com/1730684/12313155-rob-van-der-veer-owasp-ai-security-privacy-guide),[video](https://www.youtube.com/watch?v=SLdn3AwlCAk&)), or the [September 2023 MLSecops Podcast](https://mlsecops.com/podcast/a-holistic-approach-to-understanding-the-ai-lifecycle-and-securing-ml-systems-protecting-ai-through-people-processes-technology).
 If you want the short story, check out [the 13 minute AI security quick-talk](https://www.brighttalk.com/webcast/19697/586526).